 This award honours Brenda Pentland who worked at the school in the front office for 35 years.

 Points are allocated based on Student Awards and Sports Day results.
-Award totals are tallied by the Student Leadership team.
+Award totals are tallied across the year.
 The shield is presented to the winning house team at the end of year assembly.

 This award is given to two Year 7 students (one boy and one girl) who best meet the following criteria.
 The awards are announced at the Year 7 Graduation Ceremony.

-The recipients of the Jamieson Award display the following characteristics:
+The recipients of the Jamieson Award display the following characteristics, that Sarah herself showed:

 - Care for others